-As a new school, our reserves policy is essentially focused on the level of cash required to be maintained to ensure the continued operation of the school.
+Our reserves policy is essentially focused on the level of cash required to be maintained to ensure the continued operation of the school.

 The Trustees have determined that the appropriate level of cash to be maintained should be equivalent to 6 weeks average operating expenses.
 This has been calculated as £58K, therefore we aim to maintain cash in the bank to that level.
 This level of cash will provide sufficient working capital to cover delays between spending and receipt of income and to provide a cushion to facilitate any unexpected emergencies, such as urgent property maintenance.